Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Introduction

 \section{Introduction}

-A language model can be queried to optimize virtually any objective describable in natural language.
-However, a program that makes multiple, structured calls to a language model can often produce outputs with higher objective values \citep{yao2022react,yao2023tree,zelikman2022parsel,chen2022program}.
+A language model (LM) can be queried to optimize virtually any objective describable in natural language.
+However, a program that makes multiple, structured calls to an LM can often produce outputs with higher objective values \citep{yao2022react,yao2023tree,zelikman2022parsel,chen2022program}.
 We refer to these as ``scaffolding'' programs, typically written (by humans) in a programming language such as Python.
-Our key observation is that, for any distribution over optimization problems and any fixed language model, the design of a scaffolding program is itself an optimization problem.
+Our key observation is that, for any distribution over optimization problems and any fixed LM, designing a scaffolding program is itself an optimization problem.\looseness=-1

-In this work, we introduce the \textit{Self-Taught Optimizer} (STOP), a method in which code that applies a language model to improve arbitrary solutions is applied recursively to improve itself.
-Our approach begins with an initial seed `improver' scaffolding program that uses the language model to improve a solution to some downstream task.
-As the system iterates, the model refines this improver program.
-We use a small set of downstream algorithmic tasks to quantify the performance of our self-optimizing framework.
-Our results demonstrate improvement when the model applies its self-improvement strategies over increasing iterations.
-Thus, STOP shows how language models can act as their own meta-optimizers.
-We additionally investigate the kinds of self-improvement strategies that the model proposes (see Figure~\ref{fig:strats}), the transferability of the proposed strategies across downstream tasks, and explore the model's susceptibility to unsafe self-improvement strategies.
+In this work, we introduce the \textit{Self-Taught Optimizer} (STOP), a method in which code that applies an LM to improve arbitrary solutions is applied recursively to improve itself within a defined scope.
+Our approach begins with a seed `improver' scaffolding program that uses the LM to improve a solution to some downstream task.
+As the system iterates, the LM refines this improver.
+We quantify the performance of our self-optimizing framework with downstream algorithmic tasks, observing improvements when the LM applies its self-improvement strategies over increasing iterations.
+Thus, STOP shows how LMs can act as their own meta-optimizers.
+We also investigate the kinds of self-improvement strategies the LM proposes (see Figure~\ref{fig:strats}), the transferability of strategies across downstream tasks, and explore LMs' susceptibility to unsafe self-improvement strategies.\looseness=-1